rackerlabs/technical-blog/_posts/2019-05-29-Migrate-AWS-DNS-records-by-using-cli53.md

 ### Overview

-This post explains the following steps to migrate DNS records by using cli53:
+Use the following steps to migrate DNS records by using cli53:

 1. Download and install cli53 from GitHub.
 2. Create an identity and access management (IAM) user in both the AWS source and